Students & Campus Life

 This event is full as of 3/26/15.
 Additional interested persons may elect to be placed on a waiting list and notified in the event of a cancellation.

 If you do a quick survey of any Bible passage, you’ll find that the verbs dominate.
 It’s what we do and don’t do that preoccupies human beings.
 And it’s the verbs we cannot imagine for ourselves (live, liberate, forgive, resurrect) that the church offers, and that we reach for, week after week.
 Dr. Anna Carter Florence puts a twist on dramatic theory and invites us to read the biblical “script” by focusing on the verbs that are given and chosen by the characters.
 What new things will we see and hear in both our sacred text and our human drama when we connect the verbs?
 How can that, in turn, change and renew our preaching?

-Instructors: Dr. Anna Carter Florence, John Marshall, Associate Professor of Preaching at Columbia Theological Seminary, assisted by Rev. Khalia Williams, Chapel Coordinator and Adjunct Professor of Worship and Preaching.
+Instructors: Dr. Anna Carter Florence, Peter Marshall, Associate Professor of Preaching at Columbia Theological Seminary, assisted by Rev. Khalia Williams, Chapel Coordinator and Adjunct Professor of Worship and Preaching.

 Details and registration